 Tucker’s Onion Burgers

-Sample an Oklahoma original, the onion burger.
-Back in the Depression, grill cooks needed to stretch the ground beef so they started adding sliced onions to the patties and throwing them on the flat top.
+Sample an Oklahoma original: the onion burger.
+Back in the Depression, grill cooks needed to stretch the ground beef, so they started adding sliced onions to the patties and throwing them on the flat top.
 A legend was born.
-The burgers can be cooked without the onions for kids who hate them.
+For kids who hate onions, the burgers can be cooked without them.

 Where to Stay in Oklahoma City